chihebabiza/cpp-string-library/README.md

 Feel free to contribute by submitting pull requests, reporting issues, or suggesting new features.

 ## License
-This project is licensed under the MIT License.
-It is open source, meaning anyone can use, modify, and distribute it under the terms of the license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author
 Developed by Chiheb Abiza